MicrosoftDocs/fabric-docs/docs/get-started/copilot-data-warehouse-privacy-security.md

 **Applies to:** [!INCLUDE [fabric-dw](../data-warehouse/includes/applies-to-version/fabric-dw.md)]

-In this article we answer questions about [Microsoft Copilot for Synapse Data Warehouse](../data-warehouse/copilot.md) works, how it keeps your business data secure and adheres to privacy requirements, and how to use generative AI responsibly.
+In this article, learn how [Microsoft Copilot for Synapse Data Warehouse](../data-warehouse/copilot.md) works, how it keeps your business data secure and adheres to privacy requirements, and how to use generative AI responsibly.
 For more information on Copilot in Fabric, see [Privacy, security, and responsible use for Copilot in Microsoft Fabric (preview)](copilot-privacy-security.md).

 With Copilot for Data Warehouse in Microsoft Fabric and other generative AI features, Microsoft Fabric brings a new way to transform and analyze data, generate insights, and create visualizations and reports in your warehouse and other workloads.

+For considerations and limitations, see [Limitations](../data-warehouse/copilot.md#limitations-of-copilot-for-data-warehouse).

 ## Data use of Copilot for Data Warehouse